 I built a Google Site (that you can see here) for the course, telling students the programs that I would be using and requesting that they sign up for accounts and download applications in advance.

 Many of the programs had some overlap for organization and study.
-Largely, I wanted students to get familiar with a variety of powerful tools and then focus on one or two that they could then focus on and, hopefully, implement in their own studies and daily life.
+Largely, I wanted students to get familiar with a variety of powerful tools and then choose one or two that they could then focus on and, hopefully, implement in their own studies and daily life.

 Applications I Highlighted